MicrosoftDocs/semantic-kernel-docs/semantic-kernel/how-to/vector-store-connectors/vector-store-custom-mapper.md

 to be added to a dictionary of vectors and all non-vector fields to a dictionary of data fields.
 Therefore, mapping is an important part of abstracting away the differences of each data store implementation.

-In some cases, the developer may want to replace the default mapper if e.g. they do not want their data model and storage schema to match, or they want to build an optimized mapper for their scenario.
+In some cases, the developer may want to replace the default mapper if e.g.

+1. they want to use a data model that differs from the storage scheam.
+2. they want to build a performance optimized mapper for their scenario.

 All Vector Store connector implementations allow you to provide a custom mapper.

 ## Differences by vector store type